-The point estimates seem to be similar in magnitude.
+The point estimates seem to be similar in magnitude Quantify any differences(-0.5).
 The standard errors are also similar in magnitude, however there is an absolute difference of 2 mg/dl between them.
 The standard error for the group that died within 5 years is larger because the sample size is smaller.
 The standard error for the group that survived at least 5 years is smaller because the sample size is larger.
+Sample size alone does not explain the difference in standard error(-0.5) Final Score: 2/3

 The overlap between the high end of the 95% CI for the folks who died within 5 years and the low end of the 95% CI for the folks who survived at least 5 years seems to be minimal (0.8 mg/dl).
 Based on this, we can conclude that there is a significant difference between the groups.
+If they overlap then we cannot conclude a significant different.
+The overlap is minimal as you mentioned but we do not know how to quantify this or test if this minimal overlap is significant and so we cannot conclude anything from this. (-1) Final Score: 2/3

 Assuming the means of the two groups are different but the variances are equal, the best estimate for the standard deviation would be the standard deviation from a geometric mean of the LDL.
+This question was looking for the estimated of the pooled standard deviation which uses information from both groups. (-3) Final Score: 0/3